tvee24537/WishList/README.md

 Clone this repository

-Go into backend folder to set up rails server by cd backend
+Go into backend folder to set up rails server by cd wish_list_api

 Run bundle install for Rails